newjersey/navigator.business.nj.gov/content/src/fundings/ssb-stimulus.md

 ## Eligibility

-A sole proprietorship, partnership, or corporation that has its principal place of business in New Jersey, is a small business pursuant to N.J.A.C.
-17:13-1.2, and is certified by the State as a women’s business or minority business, as those terms are defined in L.1987, c.55 § 2 (N.J.S.A.
+Any small New Jersey business  and is certified by the State as a women’s business or minority business, as those terms are defined in L.1987, c.55 § 2 (N.J.S.A.
 52:27H-21.8)

 > ### Benefits
 >